openstack/keystone/README.md

 Before running tests, ensure you have installed the testing dependencies as described in the Dependencies section above.

+To run the test suite in a single command:

+    $ python keystone/test/run_tests.py

 #### Test data
 A set of sample data can be added by running a shell script: